-- For racks with a DC power distribution panel (PDP), turn off the circuit breaker that controls the power to the system unit(s), or disconnect the customer's DC power source, when directed to disconnect power during servicing. - Connect all devices installed in a rack cabinet to power devices installed in the same rack cabinet.
+- Each rack cabinet might have more than one power cord.
+Be sure to disconnect all power cords in the rack cabinet when directed to disconnect power during servicing. - Connect all devices installed in a rack cabinet to power devices installed in the same rack cabinet.
 Do not plug a power cord from a device installed in one rack cabinet into a power device installed in a different rack cabinet. - An electrical outlet that is not correctly wired could place hazardous voltage on the metal parts of the system or the devices that attach to the system.
 It is the responsibility of the customer to ensure that the outlet is correctly wired and grounded to prevent an electrical shock.
 (R001 part 1 of 2)

-(R001 part 2 of 2):
+(R001 part 2 of 2)

 - Do not install a unit in a rack where the internal rack ambient temperatures will exceed the manufacturer's recommended ambient temperature for all your rack-mounted devices. - Do not install a unit in a rack where the air flow is compromised.
-Ensure that air flow is not blocked or reduced on any side, front, or back of a unit used for air flow through the unit. - Consideration should be given to the connection of the equipment to the supply circuit so that overloading of the circuits does not compromise the supply wiring or overcurrent protection.
-To provide the correct power connection to a rack, refer to the rating labels located on the equipment in the rack to determine the total power requirement of the supply circuit. - (For sliding drawers.)
-Do not pull out or install any drawer or feature if the rack stabilizer brackets are not attached to the rack or if the rack is not bolted to the floor.
+Ensure that air flow is not blocked or reduced on any side, front or back of a unit used for air flow through the unit. - Consideration should be given to the connection of the equipment to the supply circuit so that overloading of the circuits does not compromise the supply wiring or overcurrent protection.
+To provide the correct power connection to a rack, refer to the rating labels located on the equipment in the rack to determine the total power requirement of the supply circuit. - (For sliding drawers): Do not pull out or install any drawer or feature if the rack stabilizer brackets are not attached to the rack.
 Do not pull out more than one drawer at a time.
 The rack might become unstable if you pull out more than one drawer at a time.

-• (For fixed drawers.)
-This drawer is a fixed drawer and must not be moved for servicing unless specified by the manufacturer.
+(For fixed drawers): This drawer is a fixed drawer and must not be moved for servicing unless specified by the manufacturer.
 Attempting to move the drawer partially or completely out of the rack might cause the rack to become unstable or cause the drawer to fall out of the rack.
-(R001 part 2 of 2)

-CAUTION: Removing components from the upper positions in the rack cabinet improves rack stability during relocation.
+(R001 part 2 of 2) CAUTION: Removing components from the upper positions in the rack cabinet improves rack stability during a relocation.
 Follow these general guidelines whenever you relocate a populated rack cabinet within a room or building.